 How do I contact the Board of Directors?

-The board may be contacted through the Company Secretary, Fay McDonald and Associates.
-A list of current directors is also available on the notice board in Mont Clair’s foyer
+The board may be contacted through the Company Secretary.
+A list of current directors is also available from the Company Secretary.

 When is the AGM?
 Should I attend?